opstrace/opstrace/docs/references/cli.md

 Notes:

-* Cloud provider, cloud credentials and Opstrace cluster name are the fundamental input parameters for the `destroy` operation.
+* Cloud provider, cloud credentials and Opstrace instance name are the fundamental input parameters for the `destroy` operation.
-* The `destroy` operation has internal timeout and retry logic.
+* The `destroy` operation has internal timeout and retry logic, similar to the `create` operation.
   Unless you know better, it makes sense to keep this procedure running.
 * When the `destroy` operation errors out expectedly or unexpectedly or when you interrupt it manually (for instance, by sending `SIGINT` via `Ctrl+C`) then you can safely re-run it.
   It largely is designed to pick up the work where it was left.